sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  “dharmādi. bhavati” = An object like a son, etc., becomes the cause for pleasure by its sattva-essence depending on dharma; it becomes the cause for pain by its

 rajas essence, depending on adharma; and that same object becomes the cause for delusion by its tamas essence, depending on avidyā; and that same object becomes the cause for knowledge (feeling) of tranquillity (indifference) by its essence of just existence, depending on correct insight.

-“[kecidahuḥ](http://॑# "Some commentators like Vācaspati Miśra consider this portion as part of the bhāṣya while others like Vijñānabhikṣu consider it to be the introduction to IV.16.
-Here it is part of the bhāṣya.")”.Some of the Buddhists believing in the existence of outside objects, say “jñānasahabhūrevārthaḥ”= just as knowledge arises and also perishes every moment without any permanent support, similarly, along with knowledge the object is known and it also perishes—“bhogyatvāt sukhādivat” Thus anything that is experienced is of the nature of pleasure, pain, etc., and has the special quality of rising and perishing along with knowledge; similarly objects like pots and so on, come into being and perish at the same time as the knowledge of it, as they are experienced[^611].
+“kecidahuḥ[^850]”.Some of the Buddhists believing in the existence of outside objects, say “jñānasahabhūrevārthaḥ”= just as knowledge arises and also perishes every moment without any permanent support, similarly, along with knowledge the object is known and it also perishes—“bhogyatvāt sukhādivat” Thus anything that is experienced is of the nature of pleasure, pain, etc., and has the special quality of rising and perishing along with knowledge; similarly objects like pots and so on, come into being and perish at the same time as the knowledge of it, as they are experienced[^611].

 [^611]: "This is the Vaibhāṣika school of Buddhism."

+[^850]: "Some commentators like Vācaspati Miśra consider this portion as part of the bhāṣya while others like Vijñānabhikṣu consider it to be the introduction to IV.16.
+Here it is part of the bhāṣya."

  They also, like the school of Vijñānavādins, “sādhāraṇatvam. hnuvate”= (by denying the commonality of) pleasure, etc., of the object of support for many minds say that the object does not exist in the moments prior to and posterior to the coming into being of the knowledge of itself; (thus they deny the very being of the object).